dmikusa/java-concurrency-demo/README.md

-# java-concurrency-demo
+# Java Concurrency Demos

-A set of various Java concurrency related demos
+This repository contains a set of various Java related concurrency demos.